frangiclave/frangiclave-mod-repository/site/help.md

 The mod manager takes the form of a simple command-line application with a few commands:

 - `p`: patches the game with the new functionality.
-Needs to be re-run at every updated.
+Needs to be re-run at every update.
 Some updates may require that you download a new version of the patcher to work properly.
 - `i <mod_id>`: installs a mod, along with all its required dependencies.
 - `u`: updates all your currently installed mods to their latest versions.
 - `r <mod_id>`: removes a mod from your game.